THERESE RAPHAEL: Theresa May is fighting for her political life after Boris exit

 His departure, together with that of Brexit secretary David Davis, raises the risk she will now face a challenge to her leadership

+For the second time in her brief premiership, Theresa May faces a battle for survival.
+If she prevails, it will be as the leader of a new political construct in Britain: the single-party coalition government.
 Ever since the disastrous 2017 election, in which her Conservative Party lost its parliamentary majority and the prime minister faced calls to resign, the government has resembled a giant scrum.
 Heavyweights on both sides of the Brexit divide — those who want a hard, clean break with Europe and those who want the closest ties consistent with leaving — have vied for dominance.